-digital courses that encourages paced learning.
-We have a large materials and test series-all of which we intend to scale up rapidly across India.
+Our business model relies heavily on the latest technology to deliver digital courses that encourages students to engage in selfpaced learning.
+We have a large repository of digital content, study materials and test series-all of which we intend to scale up rapidly across India.